cannatag/ldap3/README.txt

 pureLDAP is a strictly RFC 4511 conforming LDAP V3 pure Python client.
-Its codebase works with Python 2 and Python 3
+The same codebase works with Python 2 and Python 3

 License
 -------